bryanm17078/Keras-Gen1Pokedex/README.md

 ### Result

-# Conclusion
+# Improvements
-The model is able to identify pokemon but it lacking a bit with it accuracy which may be due to the model not having enough images to be trained.
+Increase the size of the training set to include more images for each to further train the model.
+Possibly expand to include the Generation 2 and onwards pokemon.